Problem Package Format

 The test data are provided in subdirectories of data/.
 The sample data in data/sample/ and the secret data in data/secret/.

 All files and directories associated with a single test case have the same base name with varying extensions.
 Here, base name is defined to be the relative path from the data directory to the test case input file, without extensions.
 For example, the files secret/test.in and secret/test.ans are associated with the same test case that has the base name secret/test.
 The existence of the .in file declares the existence of the test case.
 If the test case exists, then an associated .ans file must exist while the others are optional.
 If the test case does not exist, then the other files must not exist.
+Note that a test case must not be named */test_group, since test_group.yaml would then be configuration for both the test case and test group.
 The table below summarizes the supported test data:

 Extension Described In Summary